LukasME/assignment-gis/README.md

 ### Documentation

 **Files**:
-`public/js/main.js` - frontend logic, calling backend api and html elements functions are defined in here
+`public/js/main.js` - frontend logic, calls to backend api and html elements functionality is defined here
-`controllers/api.js` - backend logic and database access as well as query creation is defined here
+`controllers/api.js` - backend logic and database access as well as query creation

 **Data**:
 `planet_osm_polygon` - We are using this table to get all the provinces in Belgium.
-Provinces are defined as polygons where column boundary = 'administrative' and column admin_level = '6' as can be found on pages of WikiProject Belgium [Boundaries](https://wiki.openstreetmap.org/wiki/WikiProject_Belgium/Boundaries) There are 10 provinces in Belgium hovewer, there is 33 polygons that represent them.
-Most of them belongs to Antwerp province in Netherlands.
+Provinces are defined as polygons where column `boundary` = 'administrative' and column `admin_level` = '6' as is defined on pages of WikiProject Belgium [Boundaries](https://wiki.openstreetmap.org/wiki/WikiProject_Belgium/Boundaries) There are only 10 provinces in Belgium, but 33 polygons that represent them.
+Most of these polygons belong to small separate part of Antwerpen province in Netherlands.
 `planet_osm_point` - This table is used to search for landmarks, attractions and other bicycle related places.
-Columns used for filtering are: shop, amenity, historic, tourism and way.
+Columns used for filtering are: `shop`, `amenity`, `historic` and `tourism`.
+Column `ways` represents location of the point.
-`planet_osm_line` - This table is used to get bicycle routes in vicinity of the user.
-Most important column for us is 'route'('bicycle').
-We also return column 'surface', that can be used to predict quality of the cycle routes.
-Unfortunately only 42 out of 11033 routes are denoted by one of the different categories.
-The rest is null.
+`planet_osm_line` - This table is used to get bicycle routes in the users vicinity.
+Most important column here is the `route`(where we search for value 'bicycle').
+We also use column `surface`, that can be used to predict quality of the cycle routes.
+Unfortunately only 42 out of 11033 routes are denoted by one of the different categories, value of the others is null.

-All ways column in the database are represented in different SRID than we use in leaflet.
+All `ways` columns in the database are represented by different SRID than we use in leaflet.
 Leaflet uses SRID 4326, therefore we always transform these columns before passing them to frontend in GeoJSON format or compare them against each other.

 **Database queries**:
 Search nearby bicycle paths example: